-Barten's [Bar03] is the only existing CSF model that takes into account the influence of the surrounding luminance and its interplay with stimuli luminance.
-The model is an extension to his previous one [Bar92], taking into account measurements by Rogers et al. [RC73], who measured contrast sensitivity on just three subjects, while analyzing the visibility of airplane dashboards under specific viewing conditions.
+Barten's [Bar03] is the only existing CSF model that takes into account the influence of the surrounding luminance from the display and its interplay with stimuli luminance.
+This model is an extension to a previous model [Bar92].
+The extended model takes into account the measurements obtained by Rogers et al. [RC73], who measured contrast sensitivity only for three subjects, while analyzing the visibility of airplane dashboards under very specific viewing conditions.
 Such measurements are therefore not representative of an average user under typical viewing conditions on a modern display.
 In contrast to this work, our measurements cover a large range of background and stimuli luminances, which allows us to model contrast sensitivity both in mesopic and scotopic viewing conditions.
-Our experiments are performed with a state-of-the-art HDR display with an array of independently controlled high power LEDs as back lighting system, which has been rigorously calibrated.
+Our experiments are performed with a state-of-theart HDR display with an array of independently controlled high power LEDs as back lighting system, which has been rigorously calibrated.